Temporal Lobe Epilepsy: Impact And Management Of Epileptic Psychosis

 An electroencephalogram, or EEG, may be used as well.
 The EEG is a test that can measure the electrical activity in the brain.
 It can identify abnormal brain activity characteristic of epilepsy and may be used to determine whether there is a correlation between seizures and psychotic episodes.
 Once a diagnosis has been made, a doctor or mental health professional may begin treating symptoms and managing the impact of epileptic psychosis.

-Coping strategies for patients and caregivers
+Coping strategies for patients with epileptic psychosis

 Epilepsy and psychosis can be challenging for individuals and their caregivers to manage.
 The changes that come with epileptic psychosis may cause stress and anxiety for all stakeholders.
 However, these can often be managed by implementing various coping strategies.